ndk/k8sConfig/README.md

 * http://nonprod.ideahopper.org/dev/ (authorization required)
 * http://nonprod.ideahopper.org/uat/ (authorization required)

-We want authorization on all nonprod environments.
-So, we will have two ingresses:
+We want authorization on all nonprod environments and no authorization on all prod environments.
+Because of this split, we'll create two separate ingresses:
 * ingress-noauth.yaml
 * ingress-auth.yaml